Test-time regression: a unifying framework for designing sequence models with associative memory: Constructing effective key-value pairs for next-token recall

-\paragraph{One short conv is all you need for associative recall.} Consider an abstracted version of multi-query associative recall (MQAR), a standard associative recall task introduced by \citet{Arora2023ZoologyMeasuringImproving}, in which a model must be able to recall multiple key-value pairings.
+\paragraph{One short conv is all you need for next-token recall.} Consider a standard associative recall task introduced by \citet{Arora2023ZoologyMeasuringImproving}, in which a model must be able to recall multiple key-value pairings, known as multi-query associative recall (MQAR).
 In this task, there are $P$ pairs of unique and consistent cue-response\footnote{We use the ``cue'' and ``response'' terminology to avoid confusion with ``keys'' and ``values'' in the context of test-time regression.} tokens $\{(\ubf_j, \vbf_j)\}_{j\in [P]}$ with each cue $\ubf_j$ mapping one-to-one to its response $\vbf_j$.
 The model is given a contextual sequence of randomly drawn, possibly repeated, cue-response pairs followed by a previously seen cue: $(\xbf_1, \xbf_2, \ldots, \xbf_{T-1}, \xbf_T, \xbf_{T+1}) = (\ubf_{i_1}, \vbf_{i_1}, \ldots, \ubf_{i_{T/2}}, \vbf_{i_{T/2}}, \ubf_{i_j})$. $\ubf_{i_j}$ is a cue that appeared earlier (the $j$th pair) and the model is expected to output the paired response $\vbf_{i_j}$ at timestep $T+1$.
+This benchmark abstracts the ``Hakuna Matata`` example ``Hakuna Matata, it means no worries for the rest of your days.
+Hakuna \underline{ } '' from \citet{Arora2023ZoologyMeasuringImproving}, which we also discussed in \autoref{sec:introduction}.

+We now show that a single test-time regression layer (e.g. as simple as linear attention) with one short convolution is sufficient to solve MQAR, without any parameters other than the embeddings, \emph{as long as it is provided with the appropriate key-value pairs to regress}.